moyaldror/tls-proxy/README.md

 ![Build sample](./diagrams/build.gif)

 ## Running:
-To run the proxy server, use `./scripts/run_proxy.sh`.
+To run the proxy server, use `./scripts/run_proxy.sh --ip <ip to bind>`.

+To choose an IP for the server to bind to, you can use `ifconfig` command when using linux, find the main IP address used by your machine and choose an available IP from the same subnet (there is an example below in the explanation on the `--ip` flag).

 The script will setup some `iptables` rules to forward all traffic destined to TCP port 443 to the proxy server.